-No downpipes must be located on the front façade of the dwelling.
+Downpipes must not be located on the front façade of the dwelling.

 External TV antennae and other aerials must be unobtrusive and located towards the rear of the dwelling.

 Satellite dishes will only be approved if out of public view.
 Clothes lines must not be visible from public areas.